 Look for your access code in the registration announcement mailed to each school’s test coordinator in April.
 Contact us if you’re not on our mailing list.

-When you sign in to the ordering website, you’ll be able to:
+When you sign in, you’ll be able to:

 - Order standard test books